Rarotonga monarch: Breeding

-The extraordinary longevity of these birds may explain the evolution of helpers at the nest in a family where this feature is otherwise completely absent.
+The extraordinary longevity of these birds may explain the evolution of helpers at the nest, a feature otherwise completely absent from the Monarchidae family.
 Males can breed at one year, but do not do so in practice until they are four years old.
+Breeding season is between October and February, but most eggs are laid between October and early November.
+Nests are mossy deep cups which are built in the fork of a tree branch, often constructed above creeks, and take about 7 days to build.
+Incubation last 13–14 days.
+Clutches are 1–2 eggs.
+In Rarotonga, many nest failures are attributed to predation by black rats or kiore, as birds sit on the nest.

 Threats

-Since the introduction of the black rat and feral cat, adult mortality has more than doubled; a change sufficient to reduce what was previously a highly numerous bird to one of the most endangered birds in the world by the middle 1980s, when the Rarotonga monarch was listed as one of the highest conservation priorities among all Pacific Island birds.
+Since the introduction of the black rat and feral cat, adult mortality has more than doubled, a change sufficient to reduce what was previously a very numerous bird to one of the most endangered birds in the world by the middle 1980s, when the Rarotonga monarch was listed as one of the highest conservation priorities among all Pacific Island birds.
 The annual pre-breeding removal of rats (starting in the late 1980s) from its principal breeding area on the south coast of Rarotonga (at the Takitumu Conservation Area) by staff and volunteers has made breeding significantly more successful: around two thirds of pairs assisted by a few helpers can now rear the normal clutch of two eggs, whereas in the 1980s breeding attempts had a success rate as low as eleven percent.
 Despite the growth in population, a major tropical cyclone could destroy this population growth with extreme swiftness, so that conservation work is still very important.

 Status

-The Rarotonga monarch was limited to Rarotonga until a second population was established on Atiu Island in 2001.
-In the 1990s its population was estimated at fewer than 30 birds in the wild.
-In 2022 the population was assessed at over 700 birds.
+In the 1989, the total population was estimated at fewer than 29 birds in the wild, and was critically endangered but has recovered since annual rat bait laying during the breeding season.
+The Rarotonga monarch was limited to Rarotonga until a second population was established on Atiu Island by translocating 30 young birds in 2001, to establish an 'insurance population', should the Rarotongan bird population suffer a catastrophe.

+In 2022 the total species population was assessed at 500 mature birds, and is now regarded as vulnerable.
+This reversal in conservation status is regarded as a major success story for South Pacific bird conservation efforts, with the Takitumu Conservation Area project receiving a Conversation Award by Birdlife International in 2022.